SDK and host for package authors

 SDK areas

-Use the SDK layer instead of app internals.
+Use SDK contracts instead of app internals.

 Packaging metadataModule lifecyclePackage contextContributionsViewsWorkspacesExtensionsConfigurationStorageSecretsLoggingNotificationsBackground processesShell integrationSettings navigationPackage sessionsCallbacksAuthTheme resourcesSDK compatibility